mpe85/grampa/README.md

 [![License](https://img.shields.io/github/license/mpe85/grampa.svg?label=License)](https://github.com/mpe85/grampa/blob/master/LICENSE)

 Grampa — short for **Gram**mar **pa**rser — is a library that allows you to define grammars completely in Kotlin source code without any pre-processing phase (unlike other parser generators like ANTLR and JavaCC).
-Hence there is no DSL to be learned, the whole grammar definition is in one place (a Kotlin class) and can be changed and maintained very easily.
+Hence, there is no DSL to be learned, the whole grammar definition is in one place (a Kotlin class) and can be changed and maintained very easily.
 This library is inspired by [parboiled v1](https://github.com/sirthias/parboiled) and [grappa](https://github.com/fge/grappa), but the focus is laid on simple and clean code without a lot of crazy and